0vercl0k/kdmp-parser/README.md

 ![parser](pics/parser.jpg)

-The library supports loading 64-bit dumps and provides read access (not write) to:
+The library supports loading 64-bit dumps and provides read access to things like:

 - The context record,
 - The exception record,